derailed/k9s/README.md

           shortCut:    Shift-2
           description: Xray Deployments
           command:     xray deploy
-        # Hitting Ctrl-U view the resources in the namespace of your current selection
+        # Hitting Shift-S view the resources in the namespace of your current selection
-        ctrl-u:
+        shift-s:
-          shortCut:    Ctrl-U
+          shortCut:    Shift-S
+          override:    true # => will override the default shortcut related action if set to true (default to false)
           description: Namespaced resources
           command:     "$RESOURCE_NAME $NAMESPACE"
           keepHistory: true # whether you can return to the previous view